 Breeding Kirtland's Warblers need dense young stands of pines that are six to 15 years old and five to 20 feet high, where the warbler nests on the ground in an open cup of grass, sedges, pine needles, and leaves.
 These birds forage among the trees at low- to mid-levels, eating insects, larvae, and small fruits like blueberries.

 Sign up for ABC's eNews to learn how you can help protect birds

 For optimal breeding success, Kirtland's Warblers require large areas — more than 160 acres — of dense young jack pine.
-This early-successional habitat was historically created by wildfire, but fire suppression programs almost eliminated it — and the species itself, which was one of the first to be listed under the Endangered Species Act soon after its passage in 1973.
+This early successional habitat was historically created by wildfire, but fire suppression programs almost eliminated it and the species itself.
+Kirtland's Warbler was one of the first to be listed under the Endangered Species Act, soon after the Act's passage in 1973.
 By 1987, numbers of Kirtland's Warblers had dropped to a low of 167 singing males.

 Thanks to habitat management programs that include managed burns, clear-cutting, and seeding of jack pines — plus constant cowbird control — the number of singing males rebounded to over 2,000 pairs by 2012.

 Keeping the Kirtland's Warbler population on the road to recovery will require continuing programs to create young jack pine forests and reduce nest parasitism by Brown-headed Cowbirds.
 Meanwhile, since the 1990s, a multi-agency monitoring program in the Bahamas has been conducting research to learn more about the bird's winter habitat.

 ABC filed a formal petition with the U.S. Department of the Interior in February 2015 calling for more stringent regulations on wind energy projects, which will benefit not just Kirtland's, but other threatened migratory birds such as Cerulean and Bay-breasted Warblers, Golden Eagle, and Bicknell's Thrush.